 - Metal roofing is one of the recyclable materials.
 Metal is more expensive than shingles but it provides excellent coverage, prevents entry to the underlying wood structure by wood-boring insects, and is eco-friendly.
-Metal is available in copper, stainless steel, and aluminum.
+Metal roofing is available in copper roofing, stainless steel roofing, and aluminum.

 - Slate and clay tiles are a solid covering.
 The stone material is heavy but durable and tends to be on the high end for cost.
 Both have a long life span.